-Employers may no longer deduct housing costs from minimum wage
+Employers may no longer deduct housing costs from minimum wage (withdrawn)

 Do you employ staff, such as migrant workers, and do you arrange housing for them?
-Then there will be a change for you.
-In future you are no longer allowed to deduct housing costs from their statutory minimum wage.
+Then there would be some changes for you.
+If the change would take effect, you would no longer be allowed to deduct housing costs from their statutory minimum wage.
 Now you can still deduct a maximum of 25% of the statutory minimum wage towards housing costs.
-This will end.
+This was supposed to end.Â

 For whom?